Tuesday, 20 February 2007

-Los Angeles, 2019: Rick Deckard of the LPD's Blade Runner got a new assignment - he has to eliminate 5 replicants, artificially created humans, that manged to escape from a colony and land on Earth, searching for answers about their lives.
-Replicants were declared illegal a long time ago and are to be terminated upon detection.
-In his pursue, Deckard falls in love with Racheal, who is also a replicant.
+Los Angeles, 2019.
+Rick Deckard of the LAPD's Blade Runner gets a new assignment: he has to eliminate five replicants, artificially created humans, that manged to escape from a colony and land on Earth, searching for answers about their lives from their "creator" Tyrell, the CEO of a corporation that creates artifical humans.
+Replicants were declared illegal a long time ago and are to be terminated upon detection on Earth.
+In his pursuit, Deckard falls in love with Racheal, who is also a replicant.
 After a big showdown, Deckard attempts to escape from the roof and ends up hanging from a beam.
-Roy Beatty, the leader of the replicants, saves his life and dies since his 4 year old life span has ended.
-Deckard leaves with Rachael (in the Director's Cut he starts doubting if he is a replicant himself).
+Roy Beatty, the leader of the replicants, saves his life and dies, since his four-year life span has ended.
+Deckard leaves the city with Rachael.

 Grade:+++